andreaferretti/paths-js/README.md

 Based on the shapes above, we can construct more complex graphs.
 At this level, the API assume one has a collection of data that has to be shown on a graph, and take care of normalizing the data, so that for instance if you display multiple line graphs on the same chart, the scales are normalized.

 All graph objects - that is, objects returned by some graph functions - have the field `curves` that contains an array, and possibly more fields, depending on the graph.
-Each element of `curves` has the properties `item`, which is a reference to the corresponding data item, `color`, and one or more field containing shape objects, for instance `sector` in the case of the pie graph, or `line` and `area` for the line charts.
+Each element of `curves` has the properties `item`, which is a reference to the corresponding data item, `index`, and one or more field containing shape objects, for instance `sector` in the case of the pie graph, or `line` and `area` for the line charts.
 Thus, a graph object has the shape

     {
       curves: [
         {
           item: <datum>,
-          color: <color>,
+          index: <index>,
           <label>: <shape object>,
           ...
         },